Mirag1993/Shiptest-voyko/mod_celadon/docs/CRS/README.md

 5) Cooldowns
 - Per‑mode cooldown is set in `cognitive_research_suite.dm` via `mode_cooldown` (default `3 MINUTES`).
-- UI blocks Begin only if all modes are on cooldown for the player.
+- "Begin Simulation" button is disabled when all modes are on cooldown for the player.
+- When disabled, UI displays countdown to when the earliest mode becomes available.

 6) Quick iteration checklist
 - Change defines and/or `get_pars()`.
 - `bin/build.cmd` and test a few runs per mode.
-- Check score distribution: with default weights, fast/clean solve should land at ~1.3×base, slow solve near `CRS_MIN_SCORE`.
+- Check score distribution: with default weights, perfect solve (speed + efficiency bonuses) should land at `CRS_MIN_SCORE + (base * 0.6)`, slow solve at `CRS_MIN_SCORE`.
+- Maximum possible score is capped at `CRS_MIN_SCORE + (base * 2)`.

 7) Example presets
 - High‑reward server: `CRS_MIN_SCORE = 1500`, `CRS_SCORE_PER_DIFFICULTY = 40`.